trapd00r/pimpd/README.md

   All of this works on local MPD servers as well as remote ones.

 # OPTIONS

           -i,     --info          print all information available
           -np,    --current       print now playing information on single line -r,     --random        randomize a new playlist with n tracks -cp,    --copy          copy the current track to specified location (C) -cpa,   --cp-album      copy the whole album the current track is featured on to specified location
           -cpl,   --cp-list       copy the content of specified playlist to specifed location
           -f,     --fav           favorize the current track.
-If no name for the playlist is specified, the GENRE id3-tag is used -l,     --listalbums    list all albums by artist -lsp,   --list-pl       list all available playlists
+If no name for the playlist is specified, the GENRE id3-tag is used -fs,    --favstats      generate statistics based on previous favorizations -l,     --listalbums    list all albums by artist -lsa,   --listsongs     list all songs on the current album.
+An optional integer argument will add that song to the current playlist -lsp,   --list-pl       list all available playlists
           -p,     --playlist      show the current playlist
-    -t,     --track         play track number n from playlist -a,     --add           add playlist and play it -m,     --monitor       monitor MPD for song changes (output on STDOUT) -md,    --monitor-d     monitor MPD for song changes in daemon mode.
+          -t,     --track         play track number n from playlist -a,     --add           add playlist and play it.
+If the first arg is equal to 'all', all available playlists will be added -aa,    --add-album     add the full album of the currently playing song to the current playlist
+          -m,     --monitor       monitor MPD for song changes (output on STDOUT) -md,    --monitor-d     monitor MPD for song changes in daemon mode.
 Where the output should go is specified in the configuration file.
           -k,     --kill          kill pimpd when running in daemon mode -q,     --queue         queue specified tracks
           -e,     --external      list all tracks in external playlist -sh,    --shell         spawn the interactive pimpd shell -spl,   --search-pl     search the current playlist for pattern and queue the results
           -sdb,   --search-db     search the database for pattern and add the results to the current playlist
           -sar,   --search-artist search the database for artist and add the results to the current playlist
           -sal,   --search-album  search the database for album and add the result to the current playlist
           -set,   --search-title  search the database for title and add the results to the current playlist
+          -sap,   --favsearch     search through all added favorites and add the results to the current playlist
           -no,    --no-color      turn colors off (C)
                   --mpd-kill      shut down the MPD server
                   --host          remote MPD host (C)
                   --port          remote MPD port (C)
                   --pass          remote MPD password (C)
                   --ssh-host      remote SSH server host (used for -cp) (C) --ssh-port      remote SSH server port (used for -cp) (C) --ssh-user      remote SSH server user (used for -cp) (C)

           -h,     --help          show the help and exit --man           show the manpage and exit

 # ENVIRONMENT